pkooiman/Xerox645S_disks/README.md

 Disk images are available on archive.org: https://archive.org/details/xerox-memory-writer-645-640-base-0

-See the .ksy files fro details on the disk format.
+See the .ksy files for details on the disk format.